Car Design

 Photo courtesy of Peugeot

 Renault has recently showed off something truly fabulous: the Renault 17 x Ora Ïto.
-A collaboration between Renault and a French designer, Renault revived its largely forgotten coupe with a restomod twist, combining 1970s styling and materials (wool seats!) with a modern electric powertrain, updated wheels and tyres, and reimagined LED lighting.
+A collaboration between the carmaker and a French designer, Renault revived its largely forgotten coupe with a restomod twist, combining 1970s styling and materials (wool seats!) with a modern electric powertrain, updated wheels and tyres, and reimagined LED lighting.

 Will Renault build it?
 Of course not; it’s not enough of an SUV for today’s customers, and given the quality of the work, we’re not sure even the wealthiest Renaultphiles would splash out whatever it must have cost to restomod the unloved 17.